 Know how many people are moving through your enrolments funnel

-How many people submitted an initial enquiry, then booked a school tour and then applied?
+How many people submitted an initial enquiry, booked a school tour and then applied?
 It is important to address any bottlenecks in this process.
-It is important to look at this data monthly but to realise that a monthly view of this data is incomplete, so to also review this data as a running total over the year.
+It is important to look at this data monthly but to realise that a monthly view of this data is incomplete, so also review this data as a running total over the year.

 Measuring your marketing campaigns

 When running promotional campaigns we must allow enough time to adjust the campaign as we gauge its success.
 We will often start our campaigns two weeks earlier so that we can make space for learning and adjustments.

 In terms of digital pay-per-click campaigns, the key numbers that will inform your decisions are:

 - Reach – How many unique individuals are being served your ads?

 - Link click through rate – How many people are clicking on your ads through to your landing page?